yeetfolio/yeetfolio.github.io/stuff/design.md

 sluggier and bad.

 #### 5. **COLORS**
 Always use a vibrant color for each page.
 Don't ever use something like black-on-white or white-on-black unless its for a specific reason.
 Always use vibrant colors that contrast with eachother decently and don't look bugshit ugly.

 Also, red as a main color should be used on error pages, and nowheres else.

+You may be wondering why I havent written the other part of this yet, simple:

+*I Am too lazy and have no ideas to go on with*.
+That's kinda the whole thing with this site, though, isnt it?
+The main thing with this sites design is that it is very improvised, and made as I go along.
+Its okay to make a change, realize that change was shit, then go back on it.
+That's just making a mistake, and we all learn from our mistakes.
+Anyways, wheres the "WHAT NOT TO DO"'s?
+They'll be here soon, don't worry, but heres the first one while you wait:

+#### 1. **DO NOT COMMIT AND PUSH HALF FINISHED BULLSHIT**
+Self Explainatory.